Hiimus/south-park-game/README.md

 ### contact.html
 This page is where the user can contact the developer for whatever reason.
 The page consist of an image , a form, a "Back to game menu" button, a Github link and a disclaimer message in the footer.

 In my opinion the image represents the game well, displaying the most popular figures from the show and the sign/board, which is heavily used as the backside of the cards.
+This image has an anchor link, so clicking it will direct the user back to the index.html page.

 The form has three input fields where the user can insert their name, email address and message.
 The user can then Click on the submit button, and a red text will appear once the message has been sent.
 The form is linked up with the service emailJS.